spenserhuang/calendar/user_stories.md

 I. MVP User Stories
-  1. Users should be able to sign up
-  2. Users should be able to sign in
-  3. Users should be able to sign out
-  4. Users should be able to see an empty calendar
+  x 1.
+Users should be able to sign up x 2.
+Users should be able to sign in x 3.
+Users should be able to sign out x 4.
+Users should be able to see an empty calendar
     5. Users should be able to create fixed events
-  6. Users should be able to create recurring events
-  7. Users should be able to see their profiles
-  8. Users should be able to update their profiles
+    6. Users should be able to create recurring events x 7.
+Users should be able to see their profiles x 8.
+Users should be able to update their profiles
     9. Users should be able to see all fixed holidays
     10. Users should be able to see all recurring holidays

 II.
 Icebox Features User Stories
   1. Events should notify users at reminder times